What does post-petition mean in Chapter 13 bankruptcy?

 Answer:

-Post-petition refers to after a debtor has filed a bankruptcy petition.
-Post-petition payments are those payments due after you filed your petition.
-Proceeds due to a creditor after debtor’s bankruptcy filing that can be subject to relief from automatic stay if not paid timely by debtor.
+Post-petition refers to the period after a debtor has filed for bankruptcy.
+Post-petition payments are those that are due after the bankruptcy petition is filed.
+These payments are owed to creditors for obligations incurred after the bankruptcy filing and may be subject to relief from the automatic stay if not paid on time by the debtor.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.